Why are Cheetahs, Giraffes, Hyenas and Hippos not part of the Big Five?

 Why are Hyenas not part of the Big Five?

-Known for their distinct laugh and strong bite, hyenas (spotted hyenas) are opportunistic predators and scavengers that roam wide territories across Africa.
-Also called ‘laughing hyenas‘ for their cackle-like calls and “whoops”, these misunderstood creatures often have the ‘last laugh’ as they steal prey and scavenge kills from lions, cheetahs and leopards.
+Recognised by their distinct laugh and strong bite, hyenas (spotted hyenas) are opportunistic predators and scavengers that roam wide territories across Africa.
+Also called ‘laughing hyenas‘ for their cackle-like calls and ‘whoops’, these misunderstood creatures often have the ‘last laugh’ as they steal prey and scavenge kills from lions, cheetahs and leopards.

 Top Tips for Winter on Safari: Giraffe walking through Aquila Private Game Reserve during the winter months (June 2024).